Pure Religion April 4

 If you keep researching you will find that this word is based on other Greek words that just decline in definition, and by this I mean they get worse.
 When you boil this word down it actually ends up being described as demon worship!
 Wow, did not know that and I certaainly didn’t see that one coming.
 This is the base word, daimon (dah’ee-mown) (to distribute fortunes): a demon or supernatural spirit (of bad nature): -devil.

 I read a true story about a false god in India called, lord Ganesh, the elephant-headed Hindu god of wealth and power.
 This elephant obtained wealth and power by drinking milk through its trunk.

 In 1995 a Hindu man had a dream that the god was thirsty (point to remember, not all dreams come from God.)
-The next day he went and placed a teaspoon of milk to the trunk of the statue as an offering to the god.
-He placed a teaspoon up to the trunk of the stone idol.
-The porous stone soaked up the milk from the teaspoon.
+The next day he went and placed a teaspoon of milk to the trunk of the statue as an offering to the god, the porous stone soaked up the milk from the teaspoon.

-Also take note how James combined the words God and the Father.
-By connecting these words together, he is showing the degree of importance in helping the widows and orphans.
-And also there is no object of worship, no idolatry.
+James combined the words God and the Father, by connecting these words together, he is showing the degree of importance in helping the widows and orphans.
+And also, there is no object of worship, no idolatry.

 Once while sitting in a church service our pastor preached on helping the widows and orphans.
 This beautiful widow was sitting in front of me, so I gave her $20.00.
 I really was blessed that day not evening knowing it at the time.
 The lovely lady turned out to be my future wife Judy, the $20.00 bill that I gave to her meant so much to her at that moment, that she kept it in her wallet until after we were married.
 My pastor used to say, “You can’t out give God.”

 He is: Elohim Ahavah